dtarnawsky/salesforce-chat/README.md

 ## Troubleshooting

-> You cannot call liveagent.startChat until the asynchronous call to liveagent.init has completed!
+**Error**: `You cannot call liveagent.startChat until the asynchronous call to liveagent.init has completed!`

-- If the domain name of your application (ie `capacitor://localhost`, `http://localhost`) is not whitelisted you will get this error.
+If the domain name of your application (ie `capacitor://localhost`, `http://localhost`) is not whitelisted you will get this error.